Extibax/To-Do-JQuery-PHP/README.md

 # To-Do-Extibax.inc
-This is a To-Do manager that can help you to complete the task
+This is a To-Do manager that can help you to complete the tasks